-You can turn the sales funnel on and off for each checkout, set the upsell product, and then edit the look of the upsell or downsell page.
+You can turn the sales funnel on and off for each checkout, set the upsell product, and customize the upsell or downsell page.

-A nifty feature of ThriveCart is that any sales funnel you create can be used on multiple products.
-So if you want to use the same upsell for five different products, it’s will only take you a few mouse-clicks.
-Nice.
+A nifty ThriveCart feature is any sales funnel you create can be used on multiple products.
+So if you want to use the same upsell for five different products, it’ll only take you a few mouse clicks.

 In SamCart, you can also create up to five upsells and downsells.
-Again, it’s possible to share your upsells/downsells across multiple products, but SamCart has more flexibility in how your upsells are presented to a shopper.
+Again, it’s possible to share your upsells/downsells across multiple products, but SamCart has more flexibility in how your upsells are presented to shoppers.

 First, you need to create your upsell/downsell as a standalone product.
-You can embed video, custom HTML and add in any of the same features you use to create your regular product checkout pages in SamCart.
+You can embed video, custom HTML and add in the same features you use to create regular product checkout pages in SamCart.

 You can then order your upsells and downsells in any manner you see fit and create a path through your sales funnel to get the most value from your product sales.

-Besides the upsell/downsell, SamCart also has an Order Bump feature where you can display a complimentary product and look to increase your revenue further.
+Besides the upsell/downsell, SamCart also has an Order Bump feature where you can display a complimentary product and increase your revenue further.

-This section is close.
+This section was close.
 Both options have good features for increasing revenue by using checkout sales funnels.
-Be aware that SamCart’s upsell features aren’t available on the base subscription package, but ThriveCart’s is.
+Be aware that SamCart’s upsell features aren’t available on the base subscription package.

 Advanced Marketing Capabilities

 You can A/B split test your product pages using ThriveCart.
-It gives you the ability to create a clone of your product page, make a small change, serve both versions to an equal number of visitors, then see which one performs the best.
+It gives you the ability to create a clone of your check out page, make a small change, serve both versions to an equal number of visitors, then see which performs best.

-Split testing is something you should be doing with all of your money-making webpages, and the process is straightforward in ThriveCart.
+Split testing is always recommended with all money-making webpages, and the process is straightforward in ThriveCart.

 Simply select which element you want to split test, make a note of it in the A/B test settings page, and away you go.

-Another marketing feature you’ll almost certainly want to use is analytics tracking.
-With ThriveCart, you can easily add Google and Facebook tracking codes to your pages so that you can get enhanced analytics about your visitor’s behavior.
+Enter analytics tracking.
+With ThriveCart, you can easily add Google Analytics and Facebook tracking codes to your pages so that you can get enhanced analytics about your visitors’ behavior.

 You can track the performance in the A/B test screen to see which version of your checkout page performs the best.

-SamCart also has the ability to add Google and Facebook tracking codes into your product pages for enhanced analytics about your visitor’s behavior.
+SamCart also has the ability to add Google and Facebook tracking codes into your product pages for enhanced analytics about your audience behavior.

-While both tools offer the ability to use advanced analytics and A/B testing, ThriveCart takes the prize for this section as A/B testing is only available on the top subscription tier in SamCart.
+While both tools offer the ability to use advanced analytics and A/B testing, ThriveCart wins the prize for this section, as A/B testing is only available on the top subscription tiers in SamCart.

 Affiliate Program Management

-Once you have your product set up for sale with ThriveCart or SamCart, you may want to find your own army of affiliates to promote the product on your behalf.
+Once you have your product set up for sale with ThriveCart or SamCart, you may want an army of affiliates to promote your products.
 Both solutions make it easy to manage affiliates, but which one is best?